cxjyxxme/deep-online-video-stabilization-deploy/README.md

 # Deep Online Video Stabilization with Multi-Grid Warping Transformation Learning
 https://ieeexplore.ieee.org/document/8554287

+## Other Versions
-You can get the training code in this project: https://github.com/cxjyxxme/deep-online-video-stabilization
+You can get the training code and data in this project: https://github.com/cxjyxxme/deep-online-video-stabilization

 ## Prerequisites
 - Linux